maynarddemmon/myt/README.txt

 Examples can be found here: http://maynarddemmon.github.io/myt/examples/

+To create the dist files run the following from the myt root dir:
+  > bin/build src/js/myt/manifest.js dist/myt.js ./src/js false myt.all

+If you want to output a source map too do change the "false" to "true":
+  > bin/build src/js/myt/manifest.js dist/myt.js ./src/js true myt.all

 To build a single javascript file run the following from the myt root dir:
-  > jsbuild -m src/js/myt/manifest.js -P -r ./src/js myt.SimpleListView > src/js/myt/myt.js
+  > jsbuild -m src/js/myt/manifest.js -P -r ./src/js false myt.SimpleListView

-To build a minified javascript file run the following from the myt root dir:
-  > bin/build src/js/myt/manifest.js dist/myt.js ./src/js myt.all > dist/myt.min.js

 Starting up JSTestDriver from the myt dir:
   > nohup java -jar src/test/jstestdriver/JsTestDriver.jar --port 8081 >dev/null>&1 &